 Thank you for your interest in a graduate program at the NYU Polytechnic School of Engineering.
 Click below to jump to a specific section of this document:

 To be eligible for consideration, you must hold a Bachelor's Degree from an accredited institution, which includes a minimum of FOUR YEARS of full-time study.
-Attention will be given to the list of schools reviewed by the Accreditation Board for Engineering and Technology (ABET), American Chemical Society (ACS), Computer Science Accreditation Board (CSAB), and other various regional accrediting associations.
+Attention will be given to the programs accredited by ABET (www.abet.org), programs approved by American Chemical Society (ACS: acs.org), and programs accredited/approved by other various regional accrediting associations.
 Please be advised that admission to a field of study that is different from your Bachelor's degree may require completion of prerequisite courses.

 The application for admission must be completed online and submitted electronically once you have answered all required questions.
 (A preview PDF version of the online application is available here.)
 You may access your online application and change your answers as many times as you like with your username and password from any computer with Internet access.